Friday, May 21, 2010

 But let's set aside the blatant violation of the First Amendment.
 Let's set aside the abuse of the grand jury system.
 Let's set aside the inveracity of the subpoena itself.

 Let's indulge Team Corbett in their little fantasy.
 Let's say Twitter complies (quietly!) with the subpoena.
-Let's say the information Twitter divulges somehow definitively proves that Corbett's nemesis Brett Cott and Corbett's nemesis Signor Ferarri are one and the same.
+Let's say the information Twitter divulges somehow definitively proves Signor Ferarri is who Corbett believes he is.

-ACLU law professor Eugene Volokh mused to the New York Times that "if Mr. Cott turned out to be one of the commenters," perhaps his online comments might "be at odds with a claim of contrition at sentencing."
+ACLU law professor Eugene Volokh mused to the New York Times that "if [the defendant] turned out to be one of the commenters," perhaps his online comments might "be at odds with a claim of contrition at sentencing."

 Was this their plan?
 To use a grand jury subpoena to solicit information they might get to use in case a defendant were to make a statement in the future that contradicts a statement on a blog that they suspect he writes?